8 Types of Pronouns

 5. Indefinite Pronouns

 Indefinite pronouns refer to nonspecific people or things.
-Let’s come to the definition; A pronoun that indicates any unidentified person or thing is called an indefinite pronoun.
+Let’s come to the definition: A pronoun that indicates any unidentified person or thing is called an indefinite pronoun.
 For example, any, anyone, some, someone, no one, anybody, somebody, nobody, many, everyone, all, etc.

 Indefinite pronouns are marked in bold for easy identification.